 Even though there are many non-governmental organisations in the world, they have greatly evolved since the 1980s.
 If they used to accept all the good will and skills to help people in the third world, NGOs have now become more professional.

-Despite their status as associations under the 1901 law in France, NGOs have developed to such an extent that they now recruit experienced employees to coordinate their actions in the field and carry out the various projects throughout the world.
+Despite their status, NGOs have developed to such an extent that they now recruit experienced employees to coordinate their actions in the field and carry out the various projects throughout the world.

 More than ever, these associations with special status, are looking for professionals with specific skills to respond to very precise missions.
 While motivation is an essential quality sought by recruiters, solid experience and project management skills are essential to ensure that operations run smoothly.